BeatingAngel/UdacityAndroidChallenge/ExampleSelfmade/ExampleSelfmade_02 - ConnectWithInternet/README.md

 But what if the variable have different types?
 I can't put different types here: AsyncTask<Parameters, Progress, Result>
 Solution: create a new class which stores all thore variables and pass the helperClass as a parameter.
 A example is in the Adapter-class of this project.

+The AsyncTask loads the book-cover from the internet and displays it.
+But what if the user scrolls really fast, faster than the images can be displayed.
+The task still has the view because it was not deleted (only recycled).
+So if the view comes again, then the old book-cover will be displayed because of the old (zombie) task.
+The AsyncTask has to be canceled if the view leaves the window.

 ## Note:
 I didn't use an API for the book-data because I haven't found a suitable one which I can use without copyright issues.
 (I can't use everyone, right?
 Right??)